-One of these was a Commodore of the Marines and a Filler Villain in the Dragon Filler Arc of One Piece.
-So far he's been the only high-ranking Marine officer to not have asskicking skills to back up his rank.
-And he was constantly shown eating a huge piece of meat after piece of meat.
+One of these was a Commodore of the Marines and a Filler Villain in the Dragon Filler Arc, who was so morbidly obese that he could hardly move on his own.
+So far, he's been the only high-ranking Marine officer to not have asskicking skills to back up his rank (though he did, at least, have the intelligence…well, at least as far as catching pirates goes).
+And he was constantly shown eating huge piece of meat after huge piece of meat.

 Alvida described herself as the most beautiful marauder on the ocean, in spite of being roughly spherical and having a terrible attitude.
-Later on, she returns after having eaten the Slip Slip Fruit, and she's lost so much weight she's not even recognizable as the same character any longer; she goes out of her way to mention that the only difference in her appearance since Luffy last met her is that her acne has cleared up.
+But she only fits this for her first appearance; the next time we see her, not only has she mellowed out, she's eaten the Sube Sube no Mi (Smooth-Smooth Fruit, which removes all friction from the consumer's skin so that weapons, projectiles, and hands slide right off of them; the effects apparently also extend to fat), and has consequently lost so much weight that she's not even recognizable as the same character any longer; she goes out of her way to mention that the only difference in her appearance since Luffy last met her is that her acne has cleared up.

 Fist of the North Star had a lot of fat characters, but several truly stand out.
 The most famous of them is Mr. Heart, who is ten feet tall, and so fat that if you punch him 'your fist gets stuck up to the elbow.'
 He is famous for being the first villain to present a challenge and actually do damage to the main hero.
 Then there's Galf, who looks like an evil version of Mr. Weatherbee from Archie comics, who is obsessed with his dogs.
 The second series includes Geira, an obese Jabba the Hutt-esque man who hypnotizes people, and Gyoko, a man so fat that he sinks into the ground when he walks.